Military Children deserve our gratitude

 But what a missed opportunity it would be not getting to know a military child.

 “Everyone remembers to thank a veteran or active service member,” he says.
 “But it’s easy to forget that children and spouses serve too.

 Indeed, military children in the United States deserve our ongoing thanks and support for what they give to our country by giving up certain family and social norms.
-Thank you, children of the military, for your service.
+Thank you, children, of the military, for your service.

-Dr. Bob Vero is Regional CEO, overseeing Centerstone’s Tennessee-based operations.
+About the author: Dr. Bob Vero is Regional CEO, overseeing Centerstone’s Tennessee-based operations.